Haplogroup J-M172: West Asia

 Sephardi Jews have about 15%-29%, of haplogroup J-M172, and Ashkenazi Jews have 15%-23%.
 It was reported in an early study which tested only four STR markers that a small sample of Italian Cohens belonged to Network 1.2, an early designation for the overall clade now known as J-L26, defined by the deletion at DYS413.
 However, a large number of all Jewish Cohens in the world belong to haplogroup J-M267 (see Cohen modal haplotype).
+Approximately 24% of Turkish men are J-M172, with regional frequencies ranging between 13% and 40%.
+Combined with J-M267, up to half of the Turkish population belongs to Haplogroup J-P209.